kg-construct/mapping-challenges/challenges/rdf-collections-and-containers/README.md

   - multivalue
 ---

-# RDF Collections
+# RDF Collections and Containers

-The possibility to create an RDF collection such as rdf:List, rdf:Bag, etc.
+The possibility to create RDF collections (i.e., rdf:List) and RDF containers (i.e., rdf:Bag, rdf:Seq, and rdf:Alt).

 > Please see process-multivalue-reference, which is related